projectcalico/calico/docs/FAQ.md

 Remember: the security profile for the container will need to allow traffic to the internet as well.
 You can read about how to configure security profiles in the [Advanced Network Policy](AdvancedNetworkPolicy.md) guide.

-## Can Calico containers use any IP address within a pool, even subnet
-network/broadcast addresses?

-Yes!
-Calico is fully routed, so all IP address within a Calico pool are usable as private IP addresses to assign to a workload.
-This means addresses commonly reserved in a L2 subnet, such as IPv4 addresses ending in .0 or .255, are perfectly okay to use.

 ### How can I enable NAT for incoming traffic to containers with private IP addresses?
 As discussed, the recommended way to get traffic to containers that